oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-18-connection-encapsulation.md

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
 Refer to [sec](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

-The Length field specifies the number of bytes up to the end of the Client Identifier field, including the Length field itself.
+The Length field specifies the number of bytes in the whole packet, including the encapsulated MQTT-SN Packet.

+### Client Identifier Length{#ce---client-identifier-length}

+The two byte integer length of the Client Identifier field.

 ### Client Identifier{#ce---client-identifier}